2022–23 Cardiff City F.C. season

-The 2022–23 season will be the 124th season in the existence of Cardiff City Football Club and the club's fourth consecutive season in the Championship.
-In addition to the league, they will also compete in the 2022–23 FA Cup and the 2022–23 EFL Cup.
+The 2022–23 season was the 124th season in the existence of Cardiff City Football Club and the club's fourth consecutive season in the Championship.
+In addition to the league, they also competed in the 2022–23 FA Cup and the 2022–23 EFL Cup.

+The Bluebirds finished the season with 49 points.
+This ultimately proved enough to secure them 21st place and preserve their Championship status, albeit only on account of relegation rivals Reading being assessed a six-point deduction.